7 Winning Social Media Marketing Strategies for the Holiday Season

 With Loomly, using the right hashtags is quick and easy.
 Hashtag Suggestions recommends trending hashtags, as well as hashtags that are related to the topic of your post.

-While you’re at it, why not take things to the next level and run a hashtag campaign?
+While at it, why not take things to the next level and run a hashtag campaign?

-To raise awareness for their Halloween promotion, for instance, Chipotle ran a branded hashtag challenge called #Boorito which encouraged TikTok users to show off their Halloween costumes.
+For instance, Chipotle ran a branded hashtag challenge called #Boorito to raise awareness for their Halloween promotion, which encouraged TikTok users to show off their Halloween costumes.

 The beauty of Instagram Shop and TikTok Shop is that they make buying quick and painless — your customers don’t even have to leave their social media feeds.
-And, the easier the process is for them, the more likely they’ll be to press the big BUY NOW button.
+And the easier the process is for them, the more likely they’ll press the big BUY NOW button.

 Perfume Boss, for instance, saw a 368% increase in orders since joining TikTok Shop.